This policy applies to all faculty, academic staff, other teaching staff, and staff employees.

 All Stanford University affiliated nursing parents, including students and postdoctoral scholars, are encouraged to register for the Stanford Lactation Support Program.
 Additional resources for lactation support information and educational resources are available on Cardinal at Work at: worklife.stanford.edu.

 a.
 Employees: are responsible for notifying a supervisor as soon as a lactation accommodation is needed.
 It is recommended that an employee anticipating an accommodation discuss their needs with their supervisor before a family leave is taken, including the anticipated schedule and request to access an appropriate space.
 Requests from staff employees should be made to the supervisor or Human Resources Manager.
-Faculty, academic staff and other teaching staff should contact their Chair and departmental faculty affairs officer.
+Faculty, academic staff and other teaching staff should contact their Department Chair and departmental faculty affairs officer.

 b.
 Supervisors: are responsible for receiving requests for a lactation accommodation, and in consultation with the Human Resources Manager, reviewing accommodation requirements, identifying appropriate space and schedule for the employee, and discussing the accommodation with the employee.
 In the case of faculty, academic staff and other teaching staff, the term ‘supervisor’ in this policy refers to the Department Chair.